MyLink

 MyLink a.k.a.
 Intellilink is a telematics system/infotainment system offered by General Motors in their vehicles.
 The system was debuted in 2011 in the then-new Chevrolet Volt.

 The system was marketed as Intellilink for Buick, GMC, Vauxhall and Opel.
 It was marketed as MyLink by Chevrolet and Holden.
 Cadillac used the CUE infotainment system.
 The systems were manufactured by three companies for GM: Panasonic for most Intellilink/MyLink units, LG Electronics for the unit equipped on the Chevrolet Sonic, Chevrolet Spark, Chevrolet Trax and Vauxhall/Opel Adam, and Bosch for Cadillac's CUE system.

-Intellilink runs on the QNX real-time operating system with voice recognition software from Nuance.
+Intellilink runs on the QNX real-time operating system with the voice recognition software from Nuance.
 It allows users to control online services through apps, like Pandora Internet Radio or Stitcher Radio through voice commands or the touch-screen interface.
 The car is able to access online content via a smartphone with a 3G data connection connected through Bluetooth.
 Users are also able to control their phone wirelessly via the same interface.
 MyLink also integrates OnStar's services (Advanced Automatic Collision Notification, roadside assistance, vehicle diagnostics information, live advisors, and turn-by-turn navigation).